Jump to a specific page - are you interested in:

 Once approved for exam eligibility, the candidate will register with PSI.
-You can take this test at any of the PSI testing locations whether it be in Atlanta, Macon, Tifton, or any other location that PSI is established in.
+You can take this test at any PSI testing locations, whether it be in Atlanta, Macon, Tifton, or any other location that PSI is established in.

 You can find information regarding the exam itself by going to the PSI website at www.psiexams.com or giving PSI a call at 1-800-733-9267.

-In the states of Tennessee and Louisiana, the General Division in GA holds reciprocity agreements for Commercial Contractors.
+In Tennessee and Louisiana, the General Division in GA holds reciprocity agreements for Commercial Contractors.
 If you have a commercial license with building construction classification in any of these two states, you may be licensed to work on construction projects in GA.

 Georgia Reciprocal License Classifications

-You need a Commercial Contractor license along with a building construction classification to obtain a reciprocal contractor license in GA.
+You will need a Commercial Contractor license and a building construction classification to obtain a reciprocal contractor license in GA.
 Keep the following in mind: